ag-grid/ag-grid/README.md

 - `bower install`
 - `gulp` or `gulp release`

-Normal 'gulp' does not include minification or source maps, and starts a watch.
-This is for development.
+Default gulp task is for development.
+It includes source maps, does not include minification, and starts a watch.

-'gulp release' does minification and no source maps.
+'release' gulp task does minification and no source maps.
 This is for releasing.

 If you are doing a Pull Request:
 - Make your code changes in `src/` files only, don't update dist files